On a symplectic quantum Howe duality: The module and the two commuting actions

 A $U_{q}(\mathfrak{sl}_{2})$-module is a \emph{weight module}, if the action of $K$ is diagonalizable.
 Given a finite dimensional weight $U_{q}(\mathfrak{sl}_{2})$-module, the eigenvalues of $K$ are contained in the set $\{\pm q^{n}\}_{n\in\mathbb{Z}}$, see e.g. \cite[Proposition 2.3]{Ja-lectures-qgroups}.
 We will only consider weight modules for $U_{q}(\mathfrak{sl}_{2})$ and will drop that adjective.

-\begin{Definition} Following for example \cite{Ja-lectures-qgroups}, if all of the eigenvalues of a $U_{q}(\mathfrak{sl}_{2})$-module are positive, then we say the module is \emph{type-1} and if all of the eigenvalues are negative, then we say the module is \emph{type-(-1)}. \end{Definition}
+\begin{Definition} Following for example \cite{Ja-lectures-qgroups}, if all of the eigenvalues of a $U_{q}(\mathfrak{sl}_{2})$-module are positive powers of $q$, then we say the module is \emph{type-1} and if all of the eigenvalues are negative powers of $q$, then we say the module is \emph{type-(-1)}. \end{Definition}

 \begin{Definition} Let $\sigma$ be the $\field$-algebra automorphism of $U_{q}(\mathfrak{sl}_2)$ determined by

 Given a $U_{q}(\mathfrak{sl}_2)$-module $(V,\rho_{V})$ with action $\rho_{V}$, we define the \emph{$\sigma$-twist of $V$}, denoted by ${^{\sigma}V}$, as the $U_{q}(\mathfrak{sl}_2)$-module $(V,\rho_{V}\circ\sigma)$. \end{Definition}